Last Updated on July 10, 2022 by PixelPluck

 Polarizing filters can reduce the glare bouncing off shiny surfaces in your photos.
 Simply attach the filter and view the image through your LCD.
 Rotate the polarizer until the glare disappears.
 Polarizers can also help deepen the contrast of the sky from certain angles.
 This is a must if you are shooting landscapes near lakes and rivers.

-Do not buy cheap filters as they will leave a color cast over the image and will reduce the clarity of image to great extent.
-Check trusted brands with great optical quality like Lee Big Stopper, B&W Filters, Hoya Filters, Marumi Filters etc. You should check the size of filter on your lens before buying the filter.
-If its not compatible then you will need converters.
-Lee and B&W filters are comparatively expensive and is used by professionals.
+Do not buy cheap filters as they will leave a color cast over the image and will reduce the clarity of the image to great extent.
+Check trusted brands with great optical quality like Lee Big Stopper, B&W Filters, Hoya Filters, Marumi Filters, etc. You should check the size of the filter on your lens before buying the filter.
+If it’s not compatible then you will need converters.
+Lee and B&W filters are comparatively expensive and are used by professionals.

-For a hobbyists and even some serious photographers Hoya is a great choice and is highly rated among photographers community.
+For a hobbyists and even some serious photographers Hoya is a great choice and is highly rated among the photographers community.
 What filter do you use and what’s on your wish list?
 Let us know in comments.
-Happy Shooting!!
+Happy Shooting!